chauff/cse1500-web-transcripts/_lectures/sessions.md

 ## :bangbang: Sessions

-Let's now turn to sessions.
+Let's now turn to sessions established between client and server.
 Sessions make use of cookies.
 Sessions improve upon cookies in two ways:

 1. they enable tracking of user information without too much reliance on the unreliable cookie architecture;
 2. they allow server-side applications to store much larger amounts of data.